-When you get sick and go to the hospital, you trust you’ll leave healthier and feeling better.
-Sometimes, in order to help a patient’s health improve, medical device implants, such as pacemakers and artificial joints, are used as replacements.
-Unfortunately, these devices are sometimes cause more harm than good.
+When you get sick and go to the hospital, you trust that you’ll leave healthier and feeling better.
+Sometimes, in order to help a patient’s health improve, medical device implants such as pacemakers and artificial joints are used as replacements.
+Unfortunately, these implanted devices can often cause more harm than good.

 The lawyers at Cory Watson Attorneys represents people injured by dangerous, defective, or recalled medical devices.